Distributive-Network/use-dcp-worker/README.md

   - `submitting: boolean`: True when the worker is submitting results to the scheduler, false otherwise.
   - `error: Error | boolean`: Set when a worker error has occured, false otherwise.
   - `workingSandboxes: integer`: Number of sandboxes currently doing work.
 - `workerStatistics: object`: Stores a global count of worker statistics for a browser session.
+Stored globally and preseved between component updates.
   - `slices: number`: Number of slices completed.
   - `credits: BigNumber`: Total credits earned.
   - `computeTime: number`: Total time computed (ms).

 Note: Learn more about `Sandbox` in our [Sandbox API](https://docs.dcp.dev/specs/worker-api.html#sandbox-api) & [Compute API](https://docs.dcp.dev/specs/compute-api.html#definitions) docs.
+## How it works

+The Worker requires an options object for configuration.
+This hook passes in `dcpConfig.worker` defined in the global scope, with options passed to the hook and those saved in local storage overwritten on top, straight to the constructor.
+The hook was written to handle multiple insances of the hook defined in a React application, ensuring a single instance of a Worker is used/instanciated (including between component updates) - achieved using React state management.
+Once a Worker is instantiated, it is in a global context state that all instances of the hook will reference.
+The state and statistics the hook provides, `workerState` and `workerStatistics`, is also handled in a global React state context.
+Custom handling of state and statistics can always be achieved using the `worker` returned with an understanding of the Worker API and Worker events.

 ## Managing Origins